SJaffa/Jplots/paper.md

 We present ``J3D``, a code to quantify the three-dimensional structure of astrophysical objects in simulations or observations, based on the two-dimensional J plots.
 Comparing the moment of inertia to a suitable reference shape separated hollow, centrally concentrated, elongated or elliptical shapes which may relate to important physical processes.
 Quantifying these shapes allows us to analyse and compare them in a statistical sense.
 The code is available on [GitHub](https://github.com/SJaffa/Jplots).
 This release is also updated to be Python 3 compatible.

-# Figures

 # Acknowledgements
-This research made use of astrodendro, a Python package to compute dendrograms of Astronomical data (http://www.dendrograms.org/) and Astropy [@astropy:2013; @astropy:2019]
+This research made use of astrodendro, a Python package to compute dendrograms of Astronomical data (http://www.dendrograms.org/) and Astropy [@astropy:2013; @astropy:2019].
+SEJ gratefully acknowledges support from the STFC grant number ST/R000905/1.
+APW gratefully acknowledges the support of the consolidated grant ST/K00926/1 from the UK Science and Technology Facilities Council, and of the EU-funded VIALACTEA NetworkFP7-SPACE-607380.
+SDC acknowledges support from the ERC starting grant no. 679852 ‘RADFEEDBACK’.

 # References